Jonathan F. Anderson, LPC-s

 - Barry Duncan, PhD

-These teachers were extremely important in shaping my approach to effective psychotherapy.
-I learned to assume that you already have the tools for success and happiness; and that my job is simply to help you uncover them and apply them in new and creative ways.
+These teachers were extremely important in shaping his approach to effective psychotherapy.
+He learned to assume that people already have the tools for success and happiness; and that his job as a therapist is simply to help you uncover them and apply them in new and creative ways.
 It’s a strengths-based approach that fosters adaptation to your reality by using your inherent strengths.

 An LPC Supervisor, Jonathan provides supervision to well-qualified professionals who are highly motivated to succeed and behave in an ethical manner that provides effective results.
 He sees his role as an LPC Supervisor both as a tremendous honor to be allowed into the deeply personal experience of an intern moving through their transition to independent practice, and as an opportunity to contribute to the integrity of the profession.